socrata/datasync/guides/setup-standard-job-headless.md

 where `<OTHER FLAGS>` are those discussed below

-2.**Load configuration into the DataSync "memory"**
+2.**Load configuration into the DataSync "memory"** DataSync also provides the ability to load your configuration once into memory, at which point it will be used for all future jobs.
-If you load configuration this way you only need to load the configuration once and DataSync will remember the configuration (instead of passing config.json as a flag with every job).
-After loading configuration settings they will be saved and used to connect to the publisher API for every job you run using DataSync.
 To load configuration into DataSync “memory” run this command once:

 ```
 java -jar datasync.jar -t LoadPreferences -c config.json